Sehong-Oh/SI507/README.md

  - We can get a stock quote with it.

 ## Data structure
  - In this project, the main data set consists of a nested dictionary.
+The dictionary has three keys with company names (Tesla, Intel, and Nvidia).
+Each company consists of a dictionary with Twitter and stock data (Key names are tweets and stock respectively).
+Tweets and stock have a list having much information such as date, contents of tweets, and stock quote.
+You can check the data structure by looking at **structure.json** file.
+ - For example, Tesla has two keys.
+One is tweets and the other is stock.
+In the tweets, there is a list having dictionaries that consists of URL, Date, Content, and so on.
+The reason why there is a list of dictionaries is that the data is stored in chronological order.
+In the stock, there is also a list having dictionaries in chronological order.
+Each element of the list has a open stock price, the highest stock price, and so on.

 ## File list
 ### Main python file